espertus/jacquard-examples/README.md

 SUBMISSION_FILES = ["FavoritesIterator.java"]
 SUBMISSION_PACKAGE = "student"
 ```

 You should not have to change any other part of `run_autograder.py`.

+You can test your autograder locally by putting a sample submission in the
+top-level `submission` directory.

 #### build.gradle